marianasrv/computer-graphics/Project4/README.md

 </a>

 1. Open the <code>index.html</code> file.
-To see the texxture locally, you have to change some browser configurations.
+To see the texture locally, you have to change some browser configurations.

 On Safari: